ironfroggy/ironfroggy/codex.md

 - A representation of my conscious approach towards life
 - A documentation of the formative influences on my life.

+## The Things I Am

+- I am Vegan because I believe all sentient suffering is a tragedy.
+- I am Feminist because I believe male-dominated systems are due for a painful dethrowning.
+- I am Bisexual because it is the only sexual expression that makes sense to me.

 ## The Things I Know

 ## The Things I Believe